+Includes but is not limited to: creating out-of-the-kit effects; applying prosthetic appliances; two- and three-

 dimensional techniques to simulate injuries, etc.

 Special Makeup Effects Analysis 14

 Essentials of Hairstyling 35

 Includes but is not limited to: fundamentals of

 hairstyling, blow-drying techniques, elaborate

 hairstyles, use of hot tools and roller sets

 Hairstyling Analysis 35

 Bridal Makeup 21

 Includes but is not limited to: techniques of consultation

 with bride and family; emphasis on bridal makeup

 business

 Bridal Consultation and Makeup 5

 Bridal Analysis 7

 High Fashion Makeup Trends 35

 Includes but is not limited to: working on advertising

 and editorial, working on set with a professional

-photographer, creating individualized imagery
+photographer, creating individualized imagery 10

-Event Makeups 10
+Event Makeups 7 10

-High Fashion Analysis 7
+High Fashion Analysis Mature Makeup 7 7

-Mature Makeup 7

-Includes but is not limited to: working with mature ·
+Includes but is not limited to: working with mature 1

 models and actresses, techniques employed for

 mature skin, understanding the process of layering

 Mature Makeups 10

 Male Grooming 7

-Includes but is not limited to: focus on makeup for ·
+Includes but is not limited to: focus on makeup for

-men, creating a no-make-up look
+, men, creating a no-make-up look

 Male Grooming Makeup 3

-Period Hair and Makeup 35 •
+Period Hair and Makeup 35

-Includes but is not limited to: techniques for specific •
+Includes but is not limited to: techniques for specific

 periods, creating famous looks from iconic eras,

 designing individual looks

 Period Looks 2

 Time Period Analysis 14

 Portfolio Development 35

-Includes but is not limited to: creating looks for multiple 33
+Includes but is not limited to: creating looks for multiple

 photo shoots, working with professional models and

-photographers to create a professional portfolio

-Disinfection and Sanitation:
+photographers to create a professional portfolio Disinfection and Sanitation:

 Disinfection and sanitation is emphasized throughout the

 entire training period.

 Additional Instruction and Training 70

-Incorporated throughout the program: Business 70
+Incorporated throughout the program: Business

 and communications skills, including professional ethics,

 salesmanship, decorum, client record keeping, basic tax

 information relating to booth renters, independent

 contractors, employees, and employers.

 Review, practice and testing.

-rveview, practice and testing.